 We do not have any limits on the number of courses that a student may take each semester.
-However, we recommend to students with a full time work schedule to take only one course per semester, at least until the intermediate level is completed.
-It is recommended that student not enroll in Intermediate Accounting during the same semester as Cost Accounting because these courses are very demanding.
+However, we recommend that students with a full time work schedule take only one course per semester, at least until the intermediate level is completed.
+It is recommended that students not enroll in Intermediate Accounting during the same semester as Cost Accounting because these courses are very demanding.
 These courses are the first professional courses in our program and are at the core of what you will need to know for the CPA exam.

 Individuals must apply to and be offered admission to earn a certificate.
 A maximum of two courses that will count towards satisfying the requirements for the certificate may be taken at SCPS prior to admission.

 Individuals can transfer two courses for academic credit from a regionally accredited college or university.
 Introductory Accounting I and Introductory Accounting II are required courses for the certificate and may be transferred pending approval.
 Transfer courses must have been taken within the last three years.
 Official transcripts and course syllabus are required for an analysis of the content, level, and comparability of the transfer course, as well as the quality of the student’s performance with a grade of B- or better.
 Official transcripts with a request for transfer of credits can be sent to SCPSregistration@virginia.edu or School of Continuing and Professional Studies, 104 Midmont Lane, PO Box 400764, Charlottesville, VA 22904-4764 Attn: Admission Services